nselby/nselby.github.io/_posts/2016-09-16-Twitter-Tacticians-Meet-Clickbait-Writers.md

 <p>I’m giving you a narrative, and it’s compelling, and it’s even a little funny (more so if you are a cop), but here’s what it isn’t: it isn’t the facts of the case.
 It’s 140 words of narrative: a story.
 But after reading it, many of you have already made up your mind about how you feel about this case, and what you would tell your friends or loved ones about it if asked. </p>

-<p>Based on this 140 words of, in fact, really irresponsible storytelling on my part, any opinion you have formed is almost entirely a product of your confirmation bias and a little bit based on your general trust of me as a storyteller.
+<p>Based on this 140 words of, in fact, really irresponsible storytelling on my part, any opinion you have formed is almost entirely a product of your confirmation bias, and a little bit based on your general trust of me as a storyteller.
 Because I got several details wrong. </p>

 <p>They weren’t in Chelsea, they were in Spanish Harlem, and I didn’t tell you his race, but I’m betting you assumed Eddie is white; he’s actually a relatively dark-skinned Middle Eastern male.
 Oh, and he’s a Muslim.
 NYPD is incredibly diverse. </p>